 Let's calculate the volume of this cylinder.
 If the diameter of this object is 6 feet, what would the radius be?
 The radius would be 3 feet.
 The height is 10 feet.

-We multiply Pi, which is 3.14 times 3 feet

-times 3 feet.
+We multiply Pi, which is 3.14 times 3 feet times 3 feet.
 The result is 28.26 square feet.
 Now, multiply 28.26 square feet, times the height, 10 feet.
 The result is the volume of this cylinder, 282.6 cubic feet.
 If the cylinder is hollow, we will need to calculate the volume of the cylinder and the volume of the contents separately.
 Calculate the volume as if the cylinder is solid.
 Then calculate the volume of the hollow.
 Subtract the volume of the hollow section from the volume of the solid cylinder.

-Calculating the Cylinder Weight
+Cylinder Weight

 One inch steel plate weighs 40.8 pounds per square foot.
 The bottom plate is 6 feet in diameter, so the radius is 3 feet.
 3 feet squared equals 9 square feet.
 We multiply 9 square feet by 3.14.
 This gives us the area, 28.26 square feet.

-We multiply this by the unit weight for steel plate

-of 40.8 pounds per square foot.
+We multiply this by the unit weight for steel plate of 40.8 pounds per square foot.
 The bottom plate weighs 1,154 pounds.
 Calculate the cylinder wall weight as a flat plate.
-Multiply Pi, (3.14) by the diameter, 6 feet, and then by the height, 10 feet.

-Multiply the area 188.4 square feet by the weight of the steel plate, 40.8 pounds per square foot.
+Multiply Pi, (3.14) times the diameter, 6 feet, times the height, 10 feet.
+Multiply the area 1,884 square feet by the weight of steel plate, 40.8 pounds per square foot.
 The resulting weight is 7,687 pounds.

-Cylinder Weight with Contents

-Using the volume calculation, let's find the weight of the water contained in this thin-walled cylindrical tank.

-Bottom plate weight = $\pi$ x Radius x 40.8 lbs ft

-Cylinder wall weight = $\pi$ x diameter x Height ft x weight of materials

-Bottom Plate = 1,154 lbs

-Cylinder = 7,687 lbs
+Bottom Plate = 1,154 lbs Cylinder = 7.687 lbs